PrakharSrivastav/go-client-rate-limiting/readme.md

 ### Run the rate limited middleware

-first setup the ratelimit for your application (check constant reteLimit in middleware_rate_limited), by default it will block every second.
+first setup the ratelimit for your application (check constant `rateLimit` in `middleware_rate_limited/main.go`), by default it will block every second.

 ```bash
 prakhar@tardis (master)✗ [1] % go run middleware_rate_limited/main.go